Graph Neural Networks for the Offline Nanosatellite Task Scheduling Problem: Discussion

 \section{Discussion}

-In this section, we discuss the results obtained from a series of experiments conducted to address the research questions posed in the introduction.
+In this section, we discuss the results obtained from a series of experiments to address the research questions posed in the introduction.
 The experiments aimed to evaluate the effectiveness of GNNs in solving the ONTS problem.
-More specifically, we use our proposed model, SatGNN, which is based in the models by Gasse et al.\,\cite{gasse_exact_2019} and Hamilton et al.\,\cite{hamilton_inductive_2017}.
-Our experiments evaluate whether SatGNN can learn feasibility and optimality given large instances of the ONTS problem, and whether the trained model can be used in heuristic solutions.
+More specifically, we use our proposed model, SatGNN, based on the models by \citet{gasse_exact_2019} and \citet{hamilton_inductive_2017}.
+Our experiments evaluate whether SatGNN can learn feasibility and optimality given large instances of the ONTS problem and whether the trained model can be used in heuristic solutions.

-The results of the first set of experiments (Sec. \ref{sec:exp-feas}) indicate that the SatGNN can provide accurate feasibility estimations even in challenging scenarios.
+The results of the first set of experiments (Sec. \ref{sec:exp-feas}) indicate that SatGNN can provide accurate feasibility estimations even in challenging scenarios.
 Three scenarios of increasing difficulty were considered, and the results were quite promising, with over 89\% accuracy in all experiments.
 In the most challenging scenario, SatGNN is evaluated on large ($J\in\{20, 22, 24\}$) unseen instances, but trained on small instances ($J\in\{9,13,18\}$), and it achieved 94.15\% accuracy in feasibility classification.
 The remarkable accuracy indicates that SatGNN is highly effective at learning the constraints of the ONTS problem.
-This performance is expected as the feasibility classification task requires the model to learn linear classification boundaries, which are derived from the linear constraints of the problem.
-In other words, the model learns the indicator function of a convex set (considering the LP relaxation of the problem), which neural networks are known to be suitable for.
+This performance is expected as the feasibility classification task requires the model to learn linear classification boundaries, which are derived from the problem's linear constraints.
+In other words, the model learns the indicator function of a convex set (considering the problem's LP relaxation), for which neural networks are known to be suitable.